openedx/pytest-repo-health/README.rst

     $ pytest -c <() --repo-health-check True --repo-path `pwd` --noconftest

+If you would like to add custom checks for your own repo, create a dir named "repo_state_checks" and place modules with checks inside of it.

+Checks naming convention:
+    python_functions = "check_*"
+    python_files = "check_*.py"

 Contributing
 ------------
 Contributions are very welcome.
 Tests can be run with `tox`_, please ensure